 Building a distinctive voice for your brand begins with knowing how your target market speaks.
 When you speak their language, their ears will prick up.

-- Young female influencers sometimes address each other as “babe” or “gorgeous,” use shortened words like “biz” and self-deprecating humor.
+- Influencers sometimes use shortened words like “biz” and self-deprecating humor.

-- Ambitious young men are more likely to use aggressive phrases like “crush your goals” that could apply to either fitness or business.
+- Ambitious young entrepreneurs are more likely to use aggressive phrases like “crush your goals” that could apply to either fitness or business.

 - A business addressing retirees wouldn’t use these phrases but might quote Beatles lyrics in a headline.